AnitaSrbinovska/AnitaSrbinovska/README.md

 # Hi there! 👋 I'm Anita Srbinovska

-🎓 RIT CS + AI | 💻 Machine Learning & NLP Researcher
+🎓 RIT CS + AI  </br>
+💻 Machine Learning & NLP Researcher </br>
-🔬 Passionate about Symbolic AI, Knowledge Representation, Reasoning & Natural Language Understanding 📜 Research how AI can analyze video and audio data to detect patterns, enhance transparency, and support decision-making in complex real-world scenarios
+🔬 Passionate about Symbolic AI, Knowledge Representation, Reasoning & Natural Language Understanding </br>
+📜 Researching how AI can analyze video and audio data to detect patterns, enhance transparency, and support decision-making in complex real-world scenarios

 ### 🌟 About Me
 - 🔍 Exploring AI for social good and justice